flatala/gradent/workflows/suggestions/README.md

 1. **collect_context (`nodes.py`)**
    Queries the database for the target user (default: first user in the `users` table) and assembles:
    - Assignments bucketed into `overdue`, `due_soon` (≤7 days), and `later`, including the latest `AssignmentAssessment`.
-   - Calendar gaps (placeholder today; ready for real calendar integration).
+   - Calendar gaps (still mocked today; ready for real calendar integration).
-   - Study-history / spaced-repetition signals (placeholder today).
+   - Study-history / spaced-repetition signals pulled from the `study_history` table (latest 20 entries, joined with assignments and courses).
    - Resource matches by linking mock assignment documents from `vector_db/mock_documents.py`.

 2. **generate_suggestions_node (`nodes.py`)**